w3f/Grants-Program/applications/Prediqs.md

 - Analyzing large datasets in real time to predict outcomes more accurately.
 - Offering AI generated insights to improve decision-making for participants.
 - Reducing bias in market outcomes by leveraging impartial AI based resolutions.
+- Providing personalized market recommendations based on user preferences and past participation patterns.
+- Implementing natural language processing to interpret complex market conditions and translate them into clear outcomes.
+- Using machine learning models to detect anomalies in trading patterns that might indicate market manipulation.

 The AI systems will continuously learn and adapt, ensuring that predictions and resolutions are based on the most reliable data.
+Our proprietary deep learning models analyze historical market performance alongside real-time external data sources to provide users with actionable intelligence that guides their prediction strategies.

 ### Oracle Integration